 What to Look for When Buying Essential Oils

 Some of the most commonly asked questions I get and see online are: “Is this a good essential oil company?” or “Is this a pure oil?”
-While there is no way for anyone at home to be absolutely certain about the quality or purity of an oil, there are general guidelines that can be followed to immensely increase your chances of purchasing a good oil.
+While there is no way for anyone to definitively test an oil for quality or purity at home, there are general guidelines that can be followed to immensely increase your chances of purchasing a good oil.
 In addition to our knowledge of who is well-known for being reputable in the industry, the following are many of the things qualified aromatherapists keep in mind when we are assessing a company and their products.

 Important Points to Remember